Blue Book allows for more accurate estimates for out-of-network insurance plans.

 - For example: If a $100 procedure is set to cover 80% (as set in the insurance benefits), the UCR fee rule will cover 80% of the remaining $80 ($64).

 - Allow anonymous fee sharing: Check to allow sending anonymous fee data to Open Dental HQ.
 No PHI is sent, only fee information to help improve Blue Book in future enhancements.
-If left unchecked after first enabling Blue Book, you will get the following prompt:
+If left unchecked after first enabling Blue Book, the following prompt displays:

 Clicking Yes will check the box and send anonymous fee data to Open Dental.